KFreon/KaelsKabbage/content/posts/22-NET-to-dotnetcore/index.md

 I expected the Nuget breakages and had time set aside for those.
 I also anticipated some of the auth/routing issues, but not as many as I got **(NAAAANCYYYYYY!!!)**

+Auth was fun.
+I ran into a few issues, but one that stood out was the client was sending a token along with the login (to get some details from the server).
+Since the token was expired, it'd fail auth, and fail getting the details it needed to get new auth, so you couldn't log in!
+Took a while to realise what was going on and why, but in the end, I put a handler above the auth handlers to intercept and suitably redirect/handle those few situations.

 The database stamping was an interesting one.
 The way it used to work was: